 Somerset Stories is a new interview series kicking off right here!
 Starting today, we’re interviewing notable Somerset creatives from the successful Love for Somerset Instagram hub.
-Showcasing our kick-ass community is something we love doing on Instagram.
+Showcasing our unique community is something we love doing on Instagram.
 And we’re looking forward to seeing your story here too.
 To get started we’re kicking off with an interview with Instagram influencer Kim Stone of Kistography.

 All images in this interview are courtesy of Kim Stone of Kistography.

 The Love for Somerset moderator, Kim has an impressive bio, including Instagram coach, influencer, photographer and social media guru.
 With a following on Instagram of 16.8k (so far) Kim has multi-layered drive underpinned by determination and passion.
 Combined in a killer combo that we appreciate in the LFS on a daily basis